bwxu/FNC-SNLI-FEVER-Domain-Adaptation/README.md

 is printed and saved.
 Checkpoints for the lowest validation loss models as well as a copy of var.py is also saved in var.SAVE_FOLDER.

+To test the model, you can use test_model.py with the correct parameters in var.py.
+If training a hierarchy model for the FNC dataset, one can use test_fnc_four_label.py in order to test on the FNC dataset.
+To run a pretrained model on arbitrary input, use the code in run_saved_model.py.

 ## Requirements
 The following is a superset of the required libraries via pip freeze.
 The code is written for Python 3.